 Eagle Trace Golf Club, a former home of the Honda Classic, will host the Men’s and Senior Men’s Dixie Amateur in December 2020.
-The World Am will cover the cost of entry, airfare and lodging for the two players who earn exemptions.

 “We are delighted to be offering a pair of exemptions into the 2020 Dixie Amateur for the winners of the gross divisions at the PlayGolfMyrtleBeach.com World Amateur Handicap Championship,” Tournament Director Scott Tomasello said.
 “Elite amateurs have embraced the opportunity to play a 72-hole tournament and enjoy the experience at the World’s Largest 19th Hole.
 We look forward to attracting another outstanding field, and the exemptions will only add to the appeal of this year’s World Am.”